PreetiPoriya/PreetiPoriya/README.md

 🚀 A Mathematics student exploring the endless possibilities of Data Science, Machine Learning and AI.

 ---

-## 👩‍💻 About Me

-- 🎓 MSc Mathematics student at IIT Delhi
-- 🌱 Currently learning Machine Learning, Deep Learning and Data Science
-- 💬 Ask me about Python, SQL, Statistics and Mathematics
-- ⚡ Fun fact: I come from an Arts + Mathematics background, and my first programming language was learned during my Master's at IIT Delhi.

-## ✨ An Unconventional Path to Technology
-I completed my Bachelor's degree with a background in Arts and Mathematics.
-During my undergraduate studies, I had no exposure to programming and had never written a single line of code.

-My journey into technology began after joining IIT Delhi for my Master's in Mathematics.
-There, I was introduced to programming and quickly discovered how fascinating problem-solving through code could be.
-What started as curiosity gradually turned into a strong interest in Data Science, Machine Learning, and Artificial Intelligence.

-Coming from a non-technical background has taught me that dedication, consistency, and a willingness to learn can open doors to entirely new fields.

----

 ## 📫 How to reach me:

 <a href="https://www.linkedin.com/in/preetiporiyaa8040a343" title="LinkedIn">